 Coho redd counts and spawner distribution have increased substantially since reintroduction efforts began (Table 16 and Figure 17).
 Many redds in the mainstem were located intermixed with fall chinook redds, tucked under cut banks or were found in side channels.
 Tributary redd enumeration and identification continues to be accurate due to the fall low water levels, improving interagency cooperation, and relatively good weather.
 One of the overall goals during the present implementation phase (Phase II) of the coho program is to evaluate the transition of redds from the mainstem river into historic tributaries.
 With the beginning of Phase II of the Coho Program we observed large increases in tributary spawning, with an annual average of approximately 200 redds counted in tributaries since 2004 (Table 16).
-Adults returning in 2021, were transported via tankers to historic spawning habitats.
-These fish produced the highest redd count, 560, since 2014 (Table 16).
+We continue to transport returning adults via tankers to historic spawning habitats.
+These fish are helping to produce consistently robust redd counts (Table 16).
 Coho continue to volunteer into many tributaries, and the fidelity of adults from summer parr and adult out-plants have shown good results.